CodeFoodPixels/robovac/README.md

     service: script.15c_smallroomclean
     icon: mdi:timer-cog-outline
 ```
-Again if you have the G30 you will add these lines to the cards yaml.
+Again if you have the Gxx you will add these lines to the cards yaml.
 ```
 type: custom:vacuum-card
 entity: vacuum.g30